-25. Management of Short-Term Sickness Absence
+24. Management of Short-Term Sickness Absence

-An employee whose level of sickness absence has reached a defined trigger point (as outlined in Section A paragraph 11), will be invited to attend an informal absence meeting (absence review meeting).
-An absence review is an opportunity to look into the cause of an employee's absence, check on employee's wellbeing and see what support can be offered..
+An employee whose level of sickness absence has reached a defined trigger point (as outlined in Section A paragraph 11), will be invited to attend Formal Attendance Management Meetings.
 These meetings should take place as soon as is reasonably practicable after the trigger point has been reached.

-26. Absences that may be taken into account
+25. Absences that may be taken into account